STJRush/juicebox/JD-James/README.md

       score = score + 5

       elif choice3 == "n":
-      print("A demonic monster runs out of the kitchen and chases you out of the haunted house.
+      print("A ghostly figure appears, could it be one of the Thornwaite Family, before you can find out, the figure kills you.
 GAME OVER!") break

     else:
-      print("THAT IS NOT AN OPTION!!")
+      print("I Can't Do That!!")

       # LockedDoor()
 def LockedDoor():